ozeliurs/Takenoko/doc/RAPPORT-C.md

 1. Bot gather a maximum of bamboos even when it does not have the colors in its objectives
 2. Bot tries to always have 5 objective cards
-3. Bot first two actions are take a card objective and choose the cloudy meteo
+3. Bot first two actions are take a card objective and choose the cloudy weather
-4. Bot takes the cloudy meteo, then watershed improvement when getting the question mark meteo (only first rounds)
+4. Bot takes the cloudy weather, then watershed improvement when getting the question mark meteo (only first rounds)
 5. Bot tries to focus on multiple objective.
 If he has two panda objectives he focuses on both
 6. Bot oversees other bot actions and tries to wreck their plans